Gautam080/sales-insights-data-analysis-project-using-power-BI/README.md

 ## Dataset Used

-The sales dataset used in this project is sourced from Atliq Hardwares, containing detailed information on sales transactions, products, customers, and more.
+The sales dataset used in this project was provided by the YouTube channel "Codebasics," containing detailed information on sales transactions, products, customers, and more.

 ## Future Improvements